markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Virtual environments
 - How to use the course resources

 Section 5 is designed to get you up to speed with the key tools that we will use throughout the course.

 There are a few videos on installing configuring and how to use Git.

 We will recap on system and Python path.

-We will give you an overview of virtual environments and how we are going to use them.
+We will give you an overview of virtual environments and how we are going to use them in this course.

-In this course we will also recap on text editors and I.D. and show you which one we will use throughout
+We will also recap on text editors and IDEs and show you which one we will use throughout the course.

-the course.

 Then we will wrap up with resources and guidance for engineering and Python best practices.